 Boris Johnson: What's his track record?

-The frontrunner in the race to be Conservative leader and prime minister, Boris Johnson, is one of the UK's most recognisable politicians.
+Boris Johnson, the UK's new prime minister, was already one of the UK's most recognisable politicians.

 Becoming an MP